Trap (2024 film): Development and pre-production

 In October 2022, Universal Pictures announced a then-untitled film from filmmaker M. Night Shyamalan.
 In February 2023, the film was revealed to be titled Trap when it changed distributor, as Shyamalan and his production company Blinding Edge Pictures entered a first-look deal with Warner Bros.
 Pictures.
 The film sprouted from conversations Shyamalan had with his daughter, singer-songwriter Saleka, about combining the concert and theatrical experience and devising an album for a narrative, similar to how Prince wrote the titular album for the 1984 musical film Purple Rain.
 Shyamalan initially planned to let another filmmaker write the script and direct the film from his original idea for a thriller set at a concert, before changing his mind after realizing he could make the film with Saleka.

 The premise was inspired in part by Operation Flagship, a 1985 sting operation in which disguised law enforcement arrested 101 wanted fugitives at a convention center, having invited them under the pretense of gifting them free NFL tickets and an opportunity to win an all-expenses-paid trip to Super Bowl XX.
 Shyamalan pitched Trap as setting The Silence of the Lambs (1991) at a Taylor Swift concert, in reference to her Eras Tour, and wrote the screenplay in five-and-a-half months, a personal record for him.
 He produced the film with Marc Bienstock and Ashwin Rajan.

 Saleka stars as singer Lady Raven, whose concert the characters attend.
 As her father was writing the script, she composed fourteen songs for the film, designed diegetically to match the action onscreen.
 Saleka previously collaborated with her father by making a single for the film Old (2021) and an EP for the series Servant.
 Shyamalan was inspired to incorporate musical elements by Purple Rain and visiting Saleka on tour.
 Saleka also noted Bollywood cinema, in which music often plays a key role in the storytelling, as an influence, and listed Adele, Billie Eilish, Rihanna, Rosalía, and Taylor Swift as inspirations for her performance.
 She described Trap as a "Shyamalan American version of a Bollywood movie that is grounded and the songs make sense — not necessarily a musical, but completely music-centric."

-As with his recent, self-funded projects, Shyamalan and a storyboard artist storyboarded the film and held extensive rehearsals with the actors.
+As with his recent, self-funded projects, Shyamalan and a storyboard artist had the film storyboarded and held extensive rehearsals with the actors.
 Shyamalan originally intended to frame the film in a 4:3 aspect ratio, but after a discussion with cinematographer Sayombhu Mukdeeprom, they agreed it limited their ability to shoot the movie and was "too much work" to create a feeling of claustrophobia.
 They changed it to a 1.85:1 aspect ratio, and the film was re-storyboarded.
 Josh Hartnett did not watch any media in preparation for the role of "Cooper" to make the character his own and researched psychopathy, including books about serial killers.
 Shyamalan wrote Hayley Mills's investigator character as a "maternal figure" to contrast Cooper's lack of empathy.
 Ariel Donoghue, who plays Cooper's daughter Riley, attended school in between filming.